SAP experience means practical knowledge of software from SAP.

 A transaction is basically a mini-application in the SAP overall application.

-After you log in the SAP overall application, you see an input field where you can enter transaction codes, among other things.
+After you log into the SAP application, you’ll see an input field where you can enter transaction codes, among other things.

 That transaction code opens a mini-application in the overall application where you can see finance documents.

-Another transaction code is ‘PA41’ for the business area HR to change hiring data.
+Another transaction code is “PA41” for the business area HR (Human Resources) to change hiring data.

 Transaction codes exist for all business areas, as well as for both ERP and CRM: from finance through logistics to HR, sales, marketing, or customer service.

-Put simply, SAP transactional experience means to be able to open mini-applications via codes and to fill out and change the forms which show up in each mini-application.
+Put simply, SAP transactional experience means to be able to open mini-applications via codes and to fill out and change the forms that show up in each mini-application.

-The process of transaction codes is similar to open a website:
+The process of entering transaction codes is similar to opening a website:

-If you want to go to a website you enter into your browser an address such as ‘google.com’.
+If you want to go to a specific website, you enter the address, such as “google.com” into your browser.

 Non-Transactional SAP Experience

-In a nutshell, cloud computing applications run on hardware that the company does not own and does not maintain.
+Recently, SAP added cloud computing applications to its portfolio.
+These are applications that run on hardware that the company using them does not own or maintain.

 The cloud computing provider takes care of the hardware and maintenance of the applications and leases the applications to companies.